-With regard to the practice of blindfolding, the European Committee for the Prevention of Torture and Inhuman and Degrading Treatment or Punishment (CPT) stated in its 12th General Report:
+With regard to the practice of blindfolding, the CPT stated in its 12th General Report:

-"In certain countries, the CPT has encountered the practice of blindfolding persons in police custody, in particular during periods of questioning.
+In certain countries, the CPT has encountered the practice of blindfolding persons in police custody, in particular during periods of questioning.
 CPT delegations have received various - and often contradictory - explanations from police officers as regards the purpose of this practice.
 From the information gathered over the years, it is clear to the CPT that in many if not most cases, persons are blindfolded in order to prevent them from being able to identify law enforcement officials who inflict ill-treatment upon them.
 Even in cases when no physical ill-treatment occurs, to blindfold a person in custody - and in particular someone undergoing questioning - is a form of oppressive conduct, the effect of which on the person concerned will frequently amount to psychological ill-treatment.
-The CPT recommends that the blindfolding of persons who are in police custody be expressly prohibited."
+The CPT recommends that the blindfolding of persons who are in police custody be expressly prohibited.21